No compensation for flight delay, cancellation and overbooking

 Under the EU Air Passenger Rights Regulation 261/2004, a passenger is not entitled to compensation if:

-- You were flying on a non-public free or reduced fare that is not available to the public either directly or indirectly.
+- You were flying on a free or at a reduced fare that is not available to the public either directly or indirectly

 - The flight in question was affected by extraordinary circumstances

 - The passenger was travelling on a free child fare